Position: Associate Director, Mission-Aligned Investing

 - Demonstrated commitment to mission-aligned work and commitment to IASJ’s mission priorities, including human rights, climate justice, racial equity, and the common good.

-- Understanding of racial justice, connections of race to capitalism and economic justice, and the racial wealth gap.
+- Demonstrated commitment to racial justice and strong critical analysis of racial capitalism, economic justice, and the racial wealth gap.
 Ability, or willingness to learn, to integrate racial equity analysis into all aspects of the position.

-- Excellent oral and written communication and presentation skills.
+- Excellent oral and written, internal and external communication and presentation skills.

 - Possess a strong work ethic and demonstrate sound judgment.
-Have a high degree of flexibility and ability to adjust to changing circumstances.
+Have a high degree of flexibility and ability to adjust to changing circumstances in a small, face-paced nonprofit environment.

-- Proven ability to take initiative, and work as a self-starter and team member.
+- Proven ability to take initiative and work as both a self-starter and team member.

 About Investor Advocates for Social Justice (IASJ)

 Investor Advocates for Social Justice (IASJ) is a 501(c)(3) non-profit organization that advocates on behalf of a community of investors with over $3 billion in assets under management, whose faith-based values promote human rights, climate justice, racial equity and the common good.
-IASJ’s shared vision is an equitable economy where investors leverage their collective voice and resources to advance social, economic and environmental justice.
+IASJ’s shared vision is an equitable economy where investors leverage their collective voice and resources to advance social, economic, and environmental justice.
 IASJ conducts programs and provides services for its Affiliates, who are faith-based asset owners who strive to align their investments with their mission and who recognize their investment portfolios can also be an instrument to advance their ministries.
+IASJ seeks to create an inclusive and equitable workplace and foster strong working and collegial relationships among the team.
 Founded in 1975, formerly known as Tri-State Coalition for Responsible Investment, IASJ has over forty-five years of experience with shareholder advocacy and responsible investment.

 Location: Our team is currently working remotely until COVID-19 allows for safe return to the office, which is in Montclair, NJ.
-Ideally the candidate will be able to work in our office full-time or have the ability to be in the office with some consistency.
+The location is flexible and full-time remote work could be accommodated, if candidate has a willingness to travel for the role as needed, including occasionally to work in the office.

-IASJ offers an annual salary of $82,000 – $90,000 and a benefits package which includes health and dental insurance, a 403(b) plan after one-year, and generous vacation.
+Compensation & Benefits: The annual salary for the position is $80,000 – $92,000 and a benefits package which includes health and dental insurance, a 403(b) plan after one-year, and generous vacation.

 Investor Advocates for Social Justice is an equal opportunity employer committed to diversity, equity, and fostering inclusion and a sense of belonging.
 Women and people of color are strongly encouraged to apply.